OpenClassrooms-Student-Center/ScaleUpYourCodeWithJavaConcurrencyA/README.md

 This project presents an example from the OpenClassrooms Java Concurrency course, demonstrating multi-process solutions.

-This projet analyses open data from Nasa's Kepler project to present mean temperatures warmer and cooler than Earth's.
+This project analyses open data from Nasa's Kepler project to present mean temperatures warmer and cooler than Earth's.

+## Note to students on the JDK
+This project will require you to install JDK 11.
+The distribution provided by Oracle or the OpenJDK project will suffice.

 ## Running with gradle
 To run the single process program with gradle:
-*_This uses the PlanetTemperatureAnalyzer main class._)
+*_This uses the PlanetTemperatureAnalyzer main class, which may also be run explicitly._)
 ```shell
 ./gradlew runSingleProcess
 ```

 To run the multi process program with gradle:
-(_This uses the PlanetTemperatureAnalyzerParallel main class._)
+(_This uses the PlanetTemperatureAnalyzerParallel main class, which may also be run explicitly._)
 ```shell
 ./gradlew runMultiProcess
 ```